RoryFielding/ZilchChallenge/README.md

 4. Run `npm i` in order to install dependencies and clean the git repo.<br />
 5. Run `npm i -g json-server` to install the server to be able to run the mock backend <br />
 6. Run `json-server --watch db.json --port 3001` - This will start the mock backend at `http://localhost:3001` <br />
-7. At this point you can run `npm start` to see the example app at `http://localhost:3000`._
+7. At this point you can run `npm start` to see the app at `http://localhost:3000`._
+8. To test the application, run `npm run test`;
-8. Run `npm run clean` to delete the example app.
+9. Run `npm run clean` to delete the app.